A New Approch to Model Orchestration

 Business Objects

-Data object: Refers to and describes a collection of data records held in trac's primary storage, which can be uses for running calculations
+Data object: Refers to and describes a collection of data records in trac's primary storage, which can be used in calculations

-Model object: Refers to and describes a discrete unit of code in a repository that trac can acccess and use in calculations
+Model object: Refers to and describes a discrete unit of code in a repository trac can acccess, which can be used in calculations

-Flow object: The blueprint for a complex calculation composed of multiple models arranged into a single execution graph
+Flow object: The blueprint for a complex calculation composed of multiple models arranged into an execution graph

-Job object: An instruction for a calculation which trac orchestrates via the exectuion service — such as running a specific Model or Flow
+Job object: An instruction for trac to orchestrate a calculation — such as running a specific model or flow

 System Resources

-Internal storage: Storage location(s) which hold the platform’s primary data.
-These must be locations to which trac alone has write access
+Internal storage: Storage location(s) which hold the platform’s primary data — locations to which trac alone has write access

 Model repository: One or more locations within a version control system (e.g. Git) where models are stored

-Runtime environment: The set of internal and external libraries and dependencies that are made available to models at runtime
+Runtime environment: The set of libraries and dependencies that are made available to models at runtime

 Jobs and Actions